Reviews You Can Rely On

 Credit: Ian Nicholson

-This model is tremendously spacious inside, and it has an enormous amount of floor space.
+The Trango 2 is tremendously spacious inside and has an enormous amount of floor space.
 Three people can squeeze inside, and it's not even that cramped.
 There are three large pockets on each side and four in the ceiling, which all provide a decent amount of storage space.

-mountain hardwear trango 2 4 season tent review - with 40 square feet of interior space, this is the biggest...
+mountain hardwear trango 2 - with 40 square feet of interior space, this is the biggest...

 With 40 square feet of interior space, this is the biggest two-person tent in our review.
 Heck, it is so big you can squeeze three people in with three full-sized Therm-a-Rest pads - just barely fitting without overlapping.
 This makes it ideal for extended trips or for cold weather expeditions where its occupants are likely to have bulkier sleeping bags and jackets.